Living in China as an expat can be an exciting adventure, but emergencies—whether medical, natural, or personal—can arise unexpectedly.

 3. Air Pollution

 Air quality can be a significant concern in many Chinese cities.
+To protect yourself:

-- Monitor air quality indices using apps.
+- Monitor air quality using apps like AirVisual.

-- Use air purifiers at home.
+- Use air purifiers at home to maintain clean indoor air.

 Handling Personal Safety and Security